MissStrong/ICS4UE_Semester_1_2018-2019/23_Activity_18_Object-Oriented_Programming/2-Lesson-Object-Oriented-Programming.md

 ### Composition
 Composition can be referred to as a "owns-a" association, and is a strong association.
-It is similar to aggregation, except the subclasses typically cannot exist independely of the superclass.
+It is similar to aggregation, except the subclass typically cannot exist independely of the superclass.

 Expanding on the previous example, the class called `CardGame` class may require an array of `CardGamePlayer` objects.
 Once the card game is done, there are no more players.
 When the `CardGame` object is destroyed, the `CardGamePlayer` objects are mostly likely destroyed with it.
 (This isn't supposed to be morbid; it just means that the humans/computers who were playing the game are no longer labelled as "players".)